gngdb/pytorch-minimize/README.md

 optimizer = MinimizeWrapper(model.parameters(), minimizer_args)
 ```

-The difference to using this and most PyTorch optimizers is you need to
+The main difference when using this optimizer as opposed to most PyTorch
-define a [closure][]:
+optimizers is a [closure][] must be defined:

 ```
 def closure():